raspberrypilearning/morse-code-virtual-radio/worksheet.md

 We've now proven that the value of the GPIO pin is changing when we press the Morse key, so the electronics is done.
 But our code is still very basic.
 All we have is a loop that keeps polling the pin; the code doesn't actually respond to the press or release of the key yet.
 You'll notice that you can press and release the key many times within one second.

 For our Morse Code virtual radio to work, we need our program to respond every time the user presses or releases the key, by starting and stopping the tone sound.
-The most reliable way to do this with the `RPi.GPIO` library is to write a couple of functions which hold up the execution of your code until the key has been pressed or released.
+The `Button` class we created earlier already has a couple of methods to hold up the execution of your code until the key has been pressed or released.
 The overall goal here would be the following algorithm:

 - Loop
   - Wait for key down